 Other times we want to venture out and get creative with our microphone choices.
 This is particularly true if there is a budget to choose between different microphones and the time to experiment.

 In these cases, a microphone shootout is an efficient way of finding the right microphone or combination of microphones for a particular sound source.
-Rather than testing each mic individually, we can record a source with multiple mics simultaneously and then listen back to choose our subjective favourite(s).
+Rather than testing each mic individually, we can simultaneously record a source with multiple mics and then listen back to choose our subjective favourite(s).

-Another instance where a microphone shootout would be effective is in comparing and contrasting microphones on various sound sources.
+Another instance where a microphone shootout would be effective is comparing and contrasting microphones on various sound sources.
 We can use the shootout method and analyze each of the mic signals to find differences in microphones’ transient and frequency responses.

 I plan on doing microphone shootouts in the future to better serve the readers of My New Microphone!

 To perform a microphone shootout, you’ll need the following: